-Your organization invested in new capabilities.
+Your organisation invested in new capabilities.
 You upgraded systems.
 You redesigned processes.
 You trained teams.
 You built something genuinely better.

 And your stakeholders can't tell the difference.

-This is the gap that swallows the most well-intentioned transformations.
+This is the Deliver discipline: where architecture meets the stakeholder's actual experience.
+And it's the gap that swallows the most well-intentioned transformations.
 Not the gap between strategy and execution.
-The gap between what the organization can do and what stakeholders actually experience.
+The gap between what the organisation can do and what stakeholders actually experience.

 You built the engine.
 You never redesigned the ride.